Bren2010/draft-transparency-revocation/draft-mcmillion-transparency-revocation.md

 - For each provisional inclusion proof observed that has not been replaced with a superseding provisional inclusion proof, or been shown to be included in the subsequent log entry:
-  - The registrable domain or IP address of the host that presented the provisional proof.
+  - The domain or IP address of the host that presented the provisional proof.
   - The ProvisionalTreeHead structure.
   - The full subtrees of the Log Tree, as presented in the provisional proof.